 Blueprints for Violence Prevention – How do we know what works?
 Blueprints, a project of the Center for the Study and Prevention of Violence at the University of Colorado, provide answers to that question.
 The Blueprints mission is to identify truly outstanding violence and drug prevention programs that meet a high scientific standard of effectiveness, Boulder, CO.

-Center for Program Evaluation, Bureau of Justice Assistance, U.S. Department of Justice – useful resources for planning and implementing program evaluations and for developing program performance measures, Washington, DC.
+Center for Program Evaluation, Bureau of Justice Assistance – useful resources for planning and implementing program evaluations and for developing program performance measures, Washington, DC.

 Center for Evaluation Innovation – pushing evaluation practice in new directions and into new arenas.
 We specialize in areas that are hard to measure, like advocacy and systems change.
 We promote cutting-edge and new methods for evaluating policy change, Washington, DC.

 Centers for Disease Control and Prevention, Atlanta, GA.